 \section{Questions and remarks}

-\begin{enumerate} \item Are simple theories $\ind^{i}$-extensible $\NTPT$ theories? \item In \cite{Sta} Starchenko gives a quite natural and informative characterization of non-forking in o-minimal theories.
-It would be very nice to find a proper generalizations to dependent theories (or at least to dp-minimal theories). \item What about generalizing the results of this paper to $n$-dependent theories?
-(See \cite{Sh886}) (Is Ziegler's example $n$-dependent for some n?)
-To $SOP_{n}$? $NSOP_{2}$ or even to $NSOP$? \item It would be nice to find some purely semantic characterization of theories in which forking equals dividing over models.
-For example we know that all $\NTPT$ theories are such, however the opposite is not true: there is a theory with $\mbox{TP}_{\mbox{2}}$ in which forking=dividing (essentially the example from section \ref{sec:optimality-of-results}, but with dense linear orders instead of circular ones). \end{enumerate} {\texttt{artyom.chernikov@gmail.com }~\\ }
+\begin{enumerate} \item Are simple theories $\ind^{i}$-extensible $\NTPT$ theories? \item Can similar results be proved for $\mbox{NSOP}$ theories?
+Or at least $\mbox{NTP}_{1}$ theories? \item It would be nice to find some purely semantic characterization of theories in which forking equals dividing over models.
+For example we know that all $\NTPT$ theories are such, however the opposite is not true: there is a theory with $\mbox{TP}_{\mbox{2}}$ in which forking equals dividing (essentially the example from section \ref{sec:optimality-of-results}, but with dense linear orders instead of circular ones). \end{enumerate} {\texttt{artyom.chernikov@gmail.com }~\\ }